 - Make sure the motherboard supports the expansion card.
 Carefully read the manual that came with your expansion card. - Always turn off the computer and unplug the power cord from the power outlet before installing an expansion card to prevent hardware damage.

 1-6 Back Panel Connectors

-PS/2 Keyboard/Mouse Port
+PS/2 Keyboard and PS/2 Mouse Port

-Use this port to connect a PS/2 mouse or keyboard.
+Use the upper port (green) to connect a PS/2 mouse and the lower port (purple) to connect a PS/2 keyboard.